Role management in the Console

 Product environment API keys

 You can assign product environment API keys roles that apply to their specific environment and support programmatic access.
 These roles can include global roles (e.g., transformations, upload presets) or folder-level roles (e.g., upload, download, rename, move).
-API keys are typically used with the Admin and Upload APIs to access media and metadata.

-Assign global roles from Settings > API Keys.
+Assign global roles from the (3-dots) options mention for a key in Settings > API Keys.

 Account API keys

 Account API keys support only account-level global roles that can be used programmatically, such as user provisioning.
-These keys are primarily used for provisioning and Permissions API operations.
+These keys are primarily used for Provisioning and Permissions API operations.

 Use cases